The translation of this document is outdated.

 information if such storage is necessary in order to transmit the

-relevant information more effectively onward to other recipients
+relevant information more effectively onward to other service

-of a service at the request thereof and if the intermediary
+recipients at the request thereof and if the intermediary service

 1) does not modify information;

-2) complies with conditions on access to the information;
+2) complies with the conditions for access to the

 3) complies with rules of fair practice of the industry in